matthewidavis/PTZOptics-Moondreams/README.md

 # PTZOptics Moondreams

-**AI Vision Demos for Video Production**
+**Visual Reasoning Demos for Video Production**

 Welcome!
 This interactive demo shows how artificial intelligence can "see" and understand what's in your camera feed.
-Whether you're a live streamer, video producer, or just curious about AI, these demos let you experience computer vision firsthand.
+Using a technique called **visual reasoning**, AI doesn't just detect objects—it actually interprets and thinks about what it sees.
+Whether you're a live streamer, video producer, or just curious about AI, these demos let you experience visual reasoning firsthand.

 **[Try the Live Demo](https://matthewidavis.github.io/PTZOptics-Moondreams/)**

 ---

-## What Is This?
+## What Is Visual Reasoning?

+**Visual reasoning** is AI's ability to not just see an image, but to understand and think about it.
+Traditional computer vision simply recognizes patterns—"that's a cat."
+Visual reasoning goes further—"that's a cat sitting on a red couch, looking at something outside the window."

-These demos use **MoonDream**, a vision AI model that can look at images and understand what's in them.
+These demos use **MoonDream**, a visual reasoning model that can look at images and truly understand what's in them.
 Unlike chatbots that only work with text, MoonDream actually "sees" your webcam feed or uploaded images and can:

 - Identify objects and people
 - Count things in a scene